TejaswiKodithala/Real-Time-Communication-System-Powered-By-AI/README.md

    python app.py
    ```

 ## 🧪 Model Training

 * CNN-based architecture used for classifying hand gestures.
 * Achieved high accuracy with augmented data and optimized layers.
 * Model saved as `.h5` file for deployment.

-## ⚙️ How It Works

-The **Real-Time Communication System Powered by AI** enables specially-abled individuals to communicate using hand gestures, which are recognized by an AI model and converted into text or speech in real-time.

-### 🔁 Workflow:

-1. **🎥 Video Capture**
-   - A webcam captures live hand gestures from the user.
-   - The video feed is processed frame-by-frame using OpenCV.

-2. **🧠 Gesture Recognition**
-   - Each frame is passed to a Convolutional Neural Network (CNN) trained on a labeled gesture dataset.
-   - The model classifies the gesture into one of the predefined categories (e.g., "Hello", "Yes", "No").

-3. **📝 Display Output**
-   - The predicted gesture is mapped to a corresponding word or phrase.
-   - This text is displayed on the user interface for visual confirmation.

-4. **🔊 Speech Generation**
-   - The output text is passed to a Text-to-Speech (TTS) engine like `pyttsx3` or `gTTS`.
-   - The system plays the generated audio to "speak" the user's gesture.

-### 📌 Example:
-- A user shows the gesture for “Thank You”.
-- The model recognizes it, displays **“Thank You”** on the screen, and speaks it aloud.

 ## 🎯 Use Case